-Fruition Horticulture offers the Lincoln University Regional Diploma in Horticulture and Horticultural Management.
+Fruition Horticulture offers the Lincoln University Regional Diploma in Horticulture.
 These are the same papers and standards as offered at the Lincoln campus but available in the Bay of Plenty and Nelson.
 Students gain their qualification while being able to stay in their place of work.

 What former students have said about the programme:

 Gain nationally recognised qualifications in horticulture from tutors who are out there in the field.
 We deliver either the entire qualification or the ‘off job’ component of your training under a contract with the Primary ITO.